Guide for LitePix Bulk Image Optimizer

 2. Click the Optimize button or Optimize all for bulk processing.

-3. The optimization runs in the background according to your settings, so you can leave the Shopify admin and return later.
+3. Optimization runs in the background according to your settings, so you can safely leave the Shopify admin and return later.
+To stay updated, click 'Notify me when finished' and we’ll email you as soon as the process is complete.

 Note